Academy of Our Lady of Guam

-Academy of Our Lady of Guam (AOLG) is an all-girls Catholic high school located at 233 Archbishop Felixberto C. Flores Street in Hagåtña, Guam, United States.
+Academy of Our Lady of Guam (AOLG) is an all-girls private Catholic high school located at 233 Archbishop Felixberto C. Flores Street in Hagåtña, Guam, United States.
 AOLG, Guam's sole all-girls high school, has an average yearly enrollment of 400 students.

 In 2004 it was awarded the highest medal of recognition from the Archdiocese of Agaña.
 The school is accredited by the Western Association of Schools and Colleges.

 The school has several clubs and organizations: Student Council, National Honor Society, Model United Nations, Mock Trial, and National Forensics League.

 History

 Bishop Appolinaris William Baumgartner, OFM Cap. and Sister Inez Underwood, RSM established the Academy of Our Lady of Guam on September 8, 1949.